Course: Modern Techniques of Immunofluorescence

 Learning outcomes

-The course provides comprehensive theoretical and practical information to understand the significance of the Immunofluorescence methods in localization of different epitopes in prokaryotic and eukaryotic organisms and their practical application in the study of plant cells.
+Provides comprehensive theoretical and practical information to understand the significance of the methods and their practical application in the study of cells and biological samples.

-Students will gain theoretical basis for understanding the benefits of immunofluorescence in localization of different epitopes in situ with the ability to apply this knowledge in practice in plant cell biology.
+Students will gain the theoretical foundations to understand the benefits of immunofluorescence in cell biology, histology, and developmental biology with the ability to apply this knowledge practically.

 Prerequisites